puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources_advanced.md

 Note that you cannot specify a separate namevar with an array of titles, since it would then be duplicated across all of the resources.
 Thus, each title must be a valid namevar value.

-### Semicolon After Attribute Block

-If you end an attribute block with a semicolon rather than a comma, you can specify another title, another colon, and another complete attribute block, instead of closing the curly braces.
-Puppet will treat this as multiple resources of a single resource type.

-{% highlight ruby %}
-    file {
-      '/etc/rc.d':
-        ensure => directory,
-        owner  => 'root',
-        group  => 'root',
-        mode   => '0755';

-      '/etc/rc.d/init.d':
-        ensure => directory,
-        owner  => 'root',
-        group  => 'root',
-        mode   => '0755';

-      '/etc/rc.d/rc0.d':
-        ensure => directory,
-        owner  => 'root',
-        group  => 'root',
-        mode   => '0755';
-    }
-{% endhighlight %}

 Adding or Modifying Attributes